datalab-dev/covid_worksite_exposure/README.md

 **Possible later upgrade:** Having annotations on the timeline for events that could correlate with exposures, such as move-in or the start of classes, could be helpful in understanding the factors contributing to the patterns present in the data.

+## Automate Updates to Data
+Once the script was working, we wanted it to update the data regularly without a person needing to remember to run the script and update the repository.
+[GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) is ideal for this situation.
+We wrote a YAML (Yet Another Markdown Language) document using GitHub Actions' specific format to ask GitHub to run the scraping and data processing script twice a day and commit any changes back to the repository.

 # Limitations & Cautions for Interpreting these Data
 DataLab has made every effort to represent this data with fidelity to the original source, however, we do not intend for this visualization to be a replacement for the official [the UC Davis Potential Worksite Exposure Reporting (AB 685)](https://campusready.ucdavis.edu/potential-exposure) website.
 We do not have access to the source data informing the webportal and are limited to using the publicaly presented data on the portal.